This post was updated September 22, 2021.

 Weaving with this “rough” silk yarn will yield a wonderfully textured fabric we call dupioni.

-Solid color Dupioni silk is generally sold by the meter, not the bolt.
-In the weaving villages of Esaan I have found good quality dupioni for between $12-20/meter.
+Practical Advice: Solid color Dupioni silk is generally sold by the meter, not the bolt.
+In the weaving villages of Esaan, I have found good quality dupioni for between $12-20/meter.
 (But beware of very cheap dupioni as it may not be 100% silk or woven with a low grade, spun silk yarn (called noi silk).

 Mudmee silk (also known as ikat weaving) is the oldest form of pattern weaving in The Kingdom.
-It’s an easy to recognize Thai silk eventhough the patterns and colors are infinite.
+It’s easy to recognize even though the patterns and colors are infinite.

-In mudmee weaving, the fabric’s pattern is tie-dyed onto a single silk thread (the horizontal weft yarn) much like human DNA is encoded with our genetics.
-As the fabric is woven, the tie-dyed (2-5 different colors) weft yarn will create the pattern.
+In mudmee weaving, the fabric’s pattern is tie-dyed onto a single silk thread (usually the horizontal weft yarn) much like human DNA is encoded with our genetics.
+As the fabric is woven, the tie-dyed (2-5 different colors) weft yarn will reveal the pattern as the weaver brings the weft back and forth across the warp .

 Mudmee silk is usually woven in Isaan, although weavers in the north occasionally produce it.
 Many silk enthusiasts covet mudmee more than any other Thai silk.
 The complexity of the patterns can be astounding and the weaver’s skill must be very high.

-Prices for quality mudmee silk can vary tremedously, depending on quality.
-You can find good quality mudmee for $100/1.5 meter bolt (sarong lenght).
-But a bolt of mudmee made with the finest reeled silk yarns and natural dyes can cost upwards of $500 in Esaan.
+Practical Advice: Prices for mudmee silk can vary tremendously, depending on quality.
+You can find good quality mudmee for $100/1.5 meter bolt (sarong length).
+But a bolt of 5-color mudmee made with the finest reeled silk yarns and natural dyes can cost upwards of $500 in Esaan.
+(In Bangkok you’ll pay more.)

 I wrote an entire blog article entitled “Thai Fabrics: Mudmee” that goes into great detail about this legendary fabric.